LEARN HOW TO ENCOURAGE, ENERGIZE, AND ELEVATE IE&D INITIATIVES IN YOUR WORKPLACE.

 Multiple Pass Options

-Experience INCLUSION 2023 either in-person or virtually.
-No matter which pass option you choose, you will gain the tools and insights you need to create better, more inclusive workplaces.
+Experience INCLUSION 2024 in-person or virtually.
+No matter which pass option you choose, you will gain insider’s knowledge, new skills and actionable insights to make a real impact in your workplace.

-Leveled learning provides curated content that addresses the DE&I issues you’re most likely to face in your current role, whether you’re a Beginner (committing to DE&I), Intermediate (fostering DE&I) or Advanced (elevating DE&I).
+Leveled learning provides curated content that addresses the IE&D issues you’re most likely to face in your current role, whether you’re a beginner that’s committing to IE&D, and intermediate proactively fostering IE&D or advanced and passionate about elevating IE&D.

 Discrimination In the Workplace